RashmiPandeyatGit/Utilities/README.md

-# In this repo. frequently used functions are added.
+# In this repo. frequently used scripts are added which made my life really easy.
 Enjoy!